stevekerrick/GraphqlToTsql/docs/documentation.md

 ## Mapping to a Related Row

-If you are mapping a database table that has a foreign key to a related table, then you will likely want to express that relationship in your mapping.

-Use the static method `Field.Row` to configure the relationship.
+If you are mapping a database table that has a foreign key to a related table, you can map that relationship using the static method `Field.Row`.

 ```csharp
 public static Field Row(